Sahilp2407/HTML_1/README.md

-All codes and assiginments which were given by Prof. Prasad sir
+All codes and assignments which were given by Prof. Prasad sir